 Stewart is an ESOS Lead Assessor

-ESOS applies to UK companies / organisations with >250 employees and/or turnover >£43M/year.
+In essence ESOS applies to all UK companies / organisations with >250 employees and/or turnover >£43M/year.

 If that describes your business – you are eligible - barring a couple of exemptions outlined below.

-There is much hype about ESOS – with “panic-mongering” fairly common.
-In my opinion - and it is just that - there is no requirement to panic unless you are non-compliant and you are the recipient of a Compliance Enforcement Notice which will never be the case for any of my clients.
+There has always been a bunch of hype about ESOS – “panic-mongering” is fairly common.
+As far as I am concerned there is no requirement to panic unless you are non-compliant and you are the recipient of a Compliance Enforcement Notice which will never be the case for any of my clients.

 ESOS requires eligible organisations to undertake 3 key steps to achieve compliance in each phase: